exercism/docs/building/configlet/lint.md

 - The `"online_editor.indent_size"` value must be an integer >= 0 and <= 8
 - The `"online_editor.highlightjs_language"` key is required
 - The `"online_editor.highlightjs_language"` value must be a non-blank string¹
+- The `"files"` key is optional
+- The `"files"` value must be an object
+- The `"files.solution`" key is optional
+- The `"files.solution`" value must be an array
+- The `"files.solution`" values must be valid patterns⁴
+- The `"files.solution`" values must not have duplicates
+- The `"files.test`" key is optional
+- The `"files.test`" value must be an array
+- The `"files.test`" values must be valid patterns⁴
+- The `"files.test`" values must not have duplicates
+- The `"files.example`" key is optional
+- The `"files.example`" value must be an array
+- The `"files.example`" values must be valid patterns⁴
+- The `"files.example`" values must not have duplicates
+- The `"files.exemplar`" key is optional
+- The `"files.exemplar`" value must be an array
+- The `"files.exemplar`" values must be valid patterns⁴
+- The `"files.exemplar`" values must not have duplicates
+- The `"files.editor`" key is optional
+- The `"files.editor`" value must be an array
+- The `"files.editor`" values must be valid patterns⁴
+- The `"files.editor`" values must not have duplicates
+- Patterns can only be listed in either the `"files.solution"`, `"files.test"`, `"files.example`, `"files.exemplar` or `"files.editor` array (no overlap)
 - The `"test_runner.average_run_time"` key is required if `status.test_runner` is equal to `true`
 - The `"test_runner.average_run_time"` value must be a floating-point number > 0 with one decimal point of precision
 - The `"exercises"` key is required